UnitCircle8905/BSE-Portfolio---Derek/index.md

 # Bill of Materials

 Here are the components necessary for my ball tracking robot, along with their uses and price.
-The links are the cheapest versions I could find availible.

 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|
 | Breadboard | Reusable prototyping circuit board for circuit drafts, planning, and testing | 0.68$ | <a href="https://www.cytron.io/p-breadboard-8.5x5.5cm-400-holes"> Link </a> |